Stitchmaker/Stitchmaker.github.io/_posts/2018-9-28-Metis MTA data.md

 ---
 layout: post
-title: Metis Benson MTA project
+title: Metis Bootcamp first project
 ---

-## Metis Bootcamp first project

 My cohort just finished our first week at Metis Bootcamp in Seattle.
 We come from various backgrounds, all wanting to learn more about data science.
+Excited to be working with this great group of people.

 Our first project was done in teams of four.
 What a great way to get to know each other.
 As with most teams, we each brought different strengths to the project.
+It was fast paced work but very rewarding.

-Now let’s move into the imaginary world of a data science team from the company Toucan Analysis, Inc. which has been presented a problem to solve by the New York organization, WomenTechWomenYes.
+Let’s now move into the imaginary world of a data science team from the company Toucan Analysis, Inc. which has been presented a problem to solve by the New York organization, WomenTechWomenYes.

 ```